anetacamo/react-coding/content/git-router.md

 # react router

 React App doesn't include page routing. \
-That means there is no simple way to structure and organize the pages.

-For that, _React Router_ is popular solution.
+React Router is a popular library for managing navigation in React applications. \
+- provides a way to define routes and associate them with specific components.
+- enabling single-page applications to simulate multi-page navigation.

+> With _React Router_, you can create dynamic, nested, and parameterized routes, making it easy to organize and structure your app’s pages.

 ### What will we build

-we will build simple project with few routes. \
+we will build simple project with few first level routes. \
-blogs inside blogs will be rendered dynamically from `blogs.json`
+nested blogs with landing page and list of blogs rendered dynamically from `blogs.json`

-> blogs dont have to blogs, but any kind of data.
+> homework: blogs dont have to be blogs, but any kind of data.
 It can be pictures, projects you have worked on so you can make an online portfolio, shop items, films, todolists.

 ```
 home